`

 Venture capitalists typically look for businesses with high growth potential and are willing to take on some risk to see a more significant return on their investment.

-An angel investor typically is a high net worth individual or private investors who provide capital for a startup founder, usually in exchange for an equity stake in the company.
-Angel investors usually have experience in the industry in which the start-up operates.
+An angel investor is typically a high-net-worth individual or private investor who provides capital for a startup founder, usually in exchange for an equity stake in the company.
+Angel investors usually have experience in the industry in which the startup operates.
 They may also be friends or family members of the entrepreneur.

-But Angel investors typically invest smaller sums of money than venture capitalists, but they play an essential role in the early stages of a company’s development.
-Many start-ups rely on angel investors to get off the ground, and these investments can be crucial to a company’s success.
+Angel investors typically invest smaller sums of money than venture capitalists, but they play an essential role in the early stages of a company's development.
+Many startups rely on angel investors to get off the ground, and these investments can be crucial to a company's success.

-In recent years, there have been some online platforms that connect start-ups with potential angel investors; the biggest of these is AngelMatch.
+In recent years, some online platforms have emerged that connect startups with potential angel investors; the biggest of these is AngelMatch.
 This platform provides a convenient way for entrepreneurs to pitch their businesses to a large pool of potential investors.

 Both VC funding and angel investing play an important role in the early stages of a company's development, but there are some key differences between the two.